Patrinia Plants are hardy perennials that range in height from 20 to 60 cm (8 to 24 inches).

-They bloom in the early months of spring carrying clustered tiny golden or white flowers.
+They bloom in the early months of spring, carrying clustered tiny golden or white flowers.

-The smaller varieties of Patrinia are ideal for use in the rock garden, whilst the larger ones are good for beds and borders.
+The smaller varieties of Patrinia are ideal for use in the rock garden.
+Whilst the larger ones are good for beds and borders.

 Patrinia villosa - 01 by Kabacchi.

-It should take about 9 or 10 days for the Patrinia seeds to germinate at about 15 to 18 degrees centigrade.
-Once ready transplant the seedlings 15 to 30cm apart (small Patrinia species) or 30 to 45cm apart (larger varieties).
+It should take about 9 or 10 days for the Patrinia seeds to germinate at about 15 to 18 degrees centigrade (59 to 64°F).
+Once ready transplant the seedlings with a spacing of about 15 to 30 cm apart (6 to 12 inches; small Patrinia species) or 30 to 45 cm apart (12 to 18 inches; larger varieties).

-If you require more plants and do not want to grow from seed then they can be propagated by division in the autumn.
+If you require more plants, but do not want to grow from seed, then they can also be propagated through division in the autumn.

 The Patrinia genus contains 17 species of herbaceous plants.